centralelyon/flat/lecture.md

 This key is here to determine which extensions need to be include.
 **Be aware :** This field can not be empty, "" is not authorized.

 If you want to include multiple extensions, just add a | between them without adding space.
+I doesn't work with the type string.

 ## the type field <- Mandatory
 This key is here to determine what type of element will be the key in the flat.json file.